Ghandruk Village: Where Gurung Traditions Meet Himalayan Majesty

 The popular meals of the Ghandruk village are dhindo (millet or buckwheat dough), millet bread (Kodo ko Roti), sel roti, bamboo shoot curry, millet bread (Kodo ko Roti), and yak cheese.

-Trekking Gateway to the Annapurna Region
+Ghandruk as a Trekking Gateway to the Annapurna Region

 There are several trekking routes that go through the village of Ghandruk.
 The village provides direct access to the network of hiking trails that lead deeper into the Annapurna Conservation Area.
 The village is accessible from Pokhara; the trekkers can drive to Nayapul or Kimchi from Pokhara.